How to Use Clay for Body Detox and Great Skin

 3. Clay baths

 Clay baths help to detox the body.
-See recipe for fantastic bath salt that also contains sea salt.
+See recipe for fantastic bath salt that also contains white clay.
 It will not only help in the detox process, but it will also soften and rejuvenate your skin.

 If you want to find helpful information about detoxifying your body, have a look at my e-book The Detox Guide which will teach you how to cleanse and energize your body naturally and safely: